leahneukirchen/xe/README.md

 * 126 if the command cannot be run
 * 127 if the command is not found
 * 1 if some other error occurred.

+Additionally, 122 is returned when `-R` is passed and no input/arguments were passed.

 ## Installation